 - Employment services including computer training, job coaching, and placement

-Hawkes Transitional Residence provides housing for up to 30 women transitioning from emergency shelter to permanent housing.
+- Hawkes Residence provides housing for up to 30 women experiencing homelessness.
 These women are ready to improve their income through employment and education and must be committed to achieving stable, productive lives.
 Residents of Hawkes receive the following supportive services:

 Residents are housed in comfortable private, furnished rooms.